Ultimate Crocheted Socks

 Sizes are for foot circumference of 8”, 8.75” and 9.5”

 There is an error in the marker placement at the beginning of the heel.
-This correction, using only TWO makers, was provided by designer during a CAL…
+This correction, using only TWO markers, was provided by designer during a CAL…

 “GUSSET SECTION: Place markers: Fold sock in half and locate center stitch on top of foot.
 Place markers in 9th(10th,11th) stitch on either side of center top foot stitch.
 Markers should be located about 1 stitch in from the side edges when the sock is folded flat.”